-In connection with the Merger, each of the 17,250,000 publicly-traded warrants ("Public Warrants") and 11,533,333 private placement warrants ("Private Placement Warrants" and, together with the Public Warrants, the "Common Stock Warrants") issued to Reinvent Sponsor, LLC (the "Sponsor") in connection with RTP's initial public offering and subsequent overallotment were converted into an equal number of warrants that entitle the holder to purchase one share of the Company's Common stock, par value \$0.0001 ("Common Stock") at an exercise price of \$11.50 per share, subject to adjustments, and will expirefive years after the completion of the Merger or earlier upon redemption or the Company's liquidation.
-Once the Common Stock Warrants between exercisable, the Company may redeem the outstanding Common Stock Warrants subject to certain Common Stock price and other conditions as defined in the Warrant Agreement between RTP and Continental Stock Transfer & Trust Company ("Warrant Agreement") and the Sponsor Agreement by and among the Company, Sponsor and RTP ("Sponsor Agreement").
-During the year ended December 31, 2023, no Common Stock Warrants were exercised.
+In connection with the Merger, each of the 17,250,000 publicly-traded warrants ("Public Warrants") and 11,533,333 private placement warrants ("Private Placement Warrants" and, together with the Public Warrants, the "Common Stock Warrants") issued to Reinvent Sponsor, LLC (the "Sponsor") in connection with RTP's initial public offering and subsequent overallotment were converted into an equal number of warrants that entitle the holder to purchase one share of the Company's Common stock, par value \$0.0001 ("Common Stock") at an exercise price of \$11.50 per share, subject to adjustments, and will expire five years after the completion of the Merger or earlier upon redemption or the Company's liquidation.
+Once the Common Stock Warrants become exercisable, the Company may redeem the outstanding Common Stock Warrants subject to certain Common Stock price and other conditions as defined in the Warrant Agreement between RTP and Continental Stock Transfer & Trust Company ("Warrant Agreement") and the Sponsor Agreement by and among the Company, Sponsor and RTP ("Sponsor Agreement").
+During the year ended December 31, 2024, 243 Common Stock Warrants were exercised.

 The Private Placement Warrants were initially recognized as a liability on August 10, 2021, at a fair value of \$1.9 million.
-The Private Warrant liability was remeasured to fair value as of December 31, 2023, 2022 and 2021, resulting in a loss of \$5.5 million and gains of \$12.4 million and \$3.9 million, respectively, which is included within the gain (loss) from change in the fair value of warrants and earnout shares in the consolidated statements of operations.
+The Private Warrant liability was remeasured to fair value as of December 31, 2024, 2023 and 2022, resulting in a loss of \$9.2 million and a loss of \$8.5 million and a gain of \$12.4 million, respectively, which is included within the gain (loss) from change in the fair value of warrants and earnout shares in the consolidated statements of operations.

 The Public Warrants were initially recognized as a liability on August 10, 2021 at a fair value of \$2.8 million.
-The public warrant liability was remeasured to fair value based upon the market price as of December 31, 2023, 2022 and 2021, resulting in a loss of \$12.8 million and gains of \$18.6 million and \$5.9 million, respectively, which is included within the gain (loss) from change in the fair value of warrants and earnout shares in the consolidated statements of operations.
+The public warrant liability was remeasured to fair value based upon the market price as of December 31, 2024, 2023 and 2022, resulting in a loss of \$13.7 million and a loss of \$12.8 million and a gain of \$18.6 million, respectively, which is included within the gain (loss) from change in the fair value of warrants and earnout shares in the consolidated statements of operations.